Training in Professional Psychology

 - A letter of interest, including a statement describing self, training and professional goals;

 - A current resume;

 - Two or three letters of reference from professional persons familiar with the applicant’s academic and counseling performance.
-One letter must be from the director of the applicant’s graduate psychology training program.
+One letter for practicum trainees must be from the director of the applicant’s graduate psychology training program.
 It is recommended that one be a former clinical/counseling supervisor.

 Letters of reference do not need to be included in the initial application.
 Students who are not local can arrange for a telephone interview.